maxzheng/great-life-guide/README.md

 Offspring
 ---------

-It's amazing to create another human being with similar traits to your and your spouse.
-Enjoy every moment and train them well to become successful adults.
+It's amazing to create another human being with similar traits to you and your spouse.
+Enjoy every moment and teach them well to become successful adults.
 Kids just want to have fun, so join them.

 Be sure to take good care of their health, such as brushing their teeth twice daily and floss nightly.
-Make sure they eat lots of healthy food and sleep/nap as much as they need.
+They need to eat lots of healthy food and sleep/nap appropriately ([12+ hours per day](https://www.sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times/page/0/1)).

 Contribution
 ============